• Skip to primary navigation

 This decadent, boozy dessert includes fruit soaked in rich port and dark rum that is encompassed in a moist, spiced cake.
 There is no shortage of flavor here!

-Rich, decadent Jamaican black cake is a Caribbean twist on the classic holiday fruit cake that you’re sure to love this Christmas!
-Dried fruit is soaked in rich port and fragrant dark rum then blended and folded into a spice cake like you’ve never had before!
+Rich Jamaican black cake is a decadent Caribbean twist on the classic holiday fruit cake that you’ll love serving this Christmas!
+Dried fruit is soaked in sweet port wine and fragrant dark rum, then blended and folded into a spice cake like you’ve never had before!
+It's a festive, richly-flavored holiday cake that you won't regret baking this holiday season!

 Check out this recipe